-So far this year, stories of breaking Maryland casino revenue records became like a broken record themselves.
+So far this year, stories of breaking Maryland online casino revenue records became like a broken record themselves.
 August 2021 represents a deviation from that as far as the monthly win went, but the figures were nothing to sneeze at.

 While revenue from MD’s six casinos dropped nearly $12 million month-over-month, the total was actually just shy of March’s win, which at that time was a record for the state.
 August’s performance also keeps MD casinos on pace for a record-breaking year.

 Not another Maryland casino revenue record

 According to the MD Lottery and Gaming Association, the six casinos reported more than $168.4 million in win in August.

 The record total in July was more than $180.1 million.
 That means a decline of about 6.5% between those two months.

 |MGM National Harbor||$40.1 million||$27.4 million||$67.5 million|